Jeck0v/Athena/docs/DEVELOPMENT.md

 ## Test Requirements
 - Add structural tests for Docker Compose generation changes
-- Add boilerplate tests for new project generators
 - Add CLI tests for new command options
 - All integration tests must pass on Ubuntu latest via GitHub Actions